 While current regulations prevent homeowners from offering accessory dwelling units as vacation rentals (ADUs have a minimum 30-day lease), short and long-term renting is definitely an option.
-A 500-square-foot ADU in San Diego can generally earn around $1,600/mo in rental income.
+A 500-square-foot ADU in San Diego can generally earn between $1,350 - $1,800 per month in rental income.
 That’s money that can be used to pay down your mortgage, cover utilities and other household expenses, save for retirement, or spend on a vacation.

 Additional Space for Family and Friends

 Hosting out-of-town relatives, taking in aging parents, or welcoming college-aged children back home are all cases in which homeowners will definitely require more space.
 An in-law suite provides a comfortable, separate space for visitors, family, or tenants.
 Better yet, your backyard is closer, cheaper, and more familiar than a hotel or Airbnb across town.